 GOSPEL ACCORDING TO…

-PB: ED!
-JAMES!
-TELL US ABOUT YOUR SHOW!
+PB: TELL US ALL ABOUT YOUR SHOW!
 WHAT’S YOUR PODCAST ELEVATOR PITCH?

 WHY PODCASTING?
 WHAT IS IT ABOUT THE FORMAT THAT APPEALS TO YOU?